SwissDataScienceCenter/renku-design-docs/rfcs/010-gateway-refactor/010-gateway-refactor.md

 Yes we are.
 But I am not sure how much of a problem this is.
 The functionality described here has to be implemented somewhere and the ui-server does not provide this currently.

+## HTTPS Endpoints Served by the proposed design
+- Callback for logging into Keycloak
+- Callback for logging into Gitlab
+- Login endpoint
+- Logout endpoint
+- Session refresh endpoint

 ## Unresolved questions

 Issues to be resolved through the RFC process before this is merged:
-- agreement on the resposiblities of the gateway
+- ~~agreement on the resposiblities of the gateway~~
-- agreement on the design and decisions
+- ~~agreement on the design and decisions~~
-- whether to use more persistent storage for some sessions that need to be longer-lived (i.e. sessions for Jupyter servers)
+- ~~whether to use more persistent storage for some sessions that need to be longer-lived (i.e. sessions for Jupyter servers)~~

 Issues to resolve through the implementation of this RFC:
 - potential elimination of traefik in the gateway (all golang web frameworks support reverse proxying out of the box)